mycotoxic/shellshock/README.md

 socat -,echo=0,raw tcp4-listen:1337
 ```
 There are a couple of payloads in there.
 The one I had that worked most of the
-time didn't work on bitbee bwapp vm, so I wrote another one for that which is now
+time didn't work on beebox bwapp vm, so I wrote another one for that which is now
 the default. whatever. you get the idea.

 ![screenshot](https://raw.githubusercontent.com/mycotoxic/shellshock/master/screenshot.png)